mac-gallagher/PopBounceButton/README.md

 ### Manual
-1. Download and drop `PopBounceButton.swift` into your project.
+1. Download and drop the `Sources` directory into your project.
 2. Install Facebook's [Pop](<https://github.com/facebook/pop>) library via CocoaPods by adding the following line to your `Podfile`:

 	    pod 'pop', '~> 1.0'